webtactics/230405-eleventy-netlify-boilerplate/massages/wat_pho_traditional_thai_massage.md

 image: https://ik.imagekit.io/webtactics/gtmassage/images/massages/Thai-Massage-leg-strech.jpg
 imageAlt: Wat Pho Traditional Thai Massage
 description: Our speciality, and base of training.
 Wat Pho Traditional Thai Massage is an ancient healing therapy based on Yoga and Ayurveda.
+metadescription: Metadescription.
+Our speciality, and base of training.
+Wat Pho Traditional Thai Massage is an ancient healing therapy based on Yoga and Ayurveda.
 time30: $45.00
 time45: $65.00
 time60: $80.00